By Tom Ballato

 Max Hooper played at Harvard, St. John’s, and finished his college career at Oakland.
-Many people might remember him in 2015-2016 taking 257 shots and all of them were 3 pointers.
-Hooper took 490 shots in college and only 11 of them were 2 pointers.
+Many people might remember him in 2015-2016 he took 257 shots and all of them were 3 pointers.
+Hooper took 490 shots in college and only 11 of them were within the arch.
 I caught up with the sharpshooter about his college days and what is next in his career.

 This summer you played on the Detroit Pistons’ Summer League team.
 How was the experience and where do you plan to play this upcoming season?